jkjung-avt/jkjung-avt.github.io/_posts/2019-11-17-tensorrt-ssd.md

    Here's a screenshot of UFF TensorRT optimized 'ssd_mobilenet_v1_egohands' model running on my Jetson Nano.
 The detection result looked good.
 And it ran at ~26 FPS, which is significantly faster than [TF-TRT](https://jkjung-avt.github.io/tf-trt-on-nano/)!

    ![JK son's hands detected by TensorRT optimized ssd_mobilenet_v1_egohands model](/assets/2019-11-17-tensorrt-ssd/sons_hands.png)

+Finally, I've written a new post about how I improved FPS performance of this TRT SSD demo by implementing video pipeline on it.
+Be sure to take a look: [Speeding up TensorRT UFF SSD](https://jkjung-avt.github.io/speed-up-trt-ssd/